Skip to main content

 The most important initial decision is when to begin treatment for your myeloma.
 The urgency of starting treatment depends upon the exact problems faced by an individual patient.
 This is why the experience and expertise of a myeloma specialist is of such importance.

-Understanding the results of your baseline testing, as well as the staging and prognostic classification of your myeloma will help you make the decision about initiating treatment.
+Understanding the results of your baseline testing, as well as the staging and prognostic classification of your myeloma will help you and your doctor make the decision about whether or not to initiate treatment.
+Please note that if a particular therapy is started but it is not working for you, there may be other available treatment options.
+However, it is not advisable to rapidly skip from one treatment regimen to another.

 Selecting a myeloma treatment regimen